NASA-AMMOS/slim/README.md

 > _A shared resource for discussing, iterating and referencing best practices in software lifecycle process improvements for multi-mission space and ground software_

-Software Lifecycle Improvement & Modernization is a repository for best practices in the software development lifecycle.
+Software Lifecycle Improvement & Modernization (SLIM) is a repository for best practices in the software development lifecycle.
 It represents both a community of contributors as well as a storage location for best practices documentation.

 ## Scope